adjust/android_sdk/doc/english/web_views.md

 If you are using this feature, in order for your user to be properly reattributed, you need to make one additional call to the native Adjust SDK in your app.

 Once you have received deep link content information in your app, add a call to the `Adjust.appWillOpenUrl` method.
 By making this call, the Adjust SDK will try to find if there is any new attribution information inside of the deep link.
 If there is any, it will be sent to the Adjust backend.
-If your user should be reattributed due to a click on the adjust tracker URL with deep link content, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.
+If your user should be reattributed due to a click on the Adjust tracker URL with deep link content, you will see the [attribution callback](#attribution-callback) in your app being triggered with new attribution info for this user.

 The call to `Adjust.appWillOpenUrl` should be done like this: